dm4rnde/FewScriptsForUIAutomateInMacOS/BraveBrowser/toggleBtwnScrptsBlockdAndAllowdAtBraveShield/README.md

 ##### PROCEDURE

 ```
-PS!
+Note!
 Instead of doing toggle with one shortcut, using 2 shortcuts here.
 One will allow
 and the other will block.
 ```